Basement Finishing Permits in

 Standard Ordinances & Processing Time

-While local rules in Weld County may vary slightly from municipality to municipality, standard US zoning dictates that: Finished basements with sleeping rooms legally require a proper egress window or an exit door opening directly to the exterior for fire safety.
+Key code points for a Basement Finishing in Weld County: Finished basements with sleeping rooms legally require a proper egress window or an exit door opening directly to the exterior for fire safety.

 Frequently Asked Questions